 The Cameras didn’t have to be turned off, but each municipality was ordered to have a licensed engineer conduct a traffic analysis to ensure that the length of yellow lights met the minimum time required by law.

 The affected municipalities were informed Tuesday that they can resume enforcement and also issue summonses for violations that occurred during the suspension period, officials said.

-American Traffic Solutions (ATS), a vendor of red light cameras and a company that pitched its services to the Fort Lee Mayor and Council more than a year ago, issued a statement in response to the NJDOT’s announcement, saying the company was “pleased that [NJDOT] has confirmed what we’ve known all along.”
+American Traffic Solutions (ATS), a vendor of red light cameras and a company that to the Fort Lee Mayor and Council more than a year ago, issued a statement in response to the NJDOT’s announcement, saying the company was “pleased that [NJDOT] has confirmed what we’ve known all along.”

 “All of the approaches monitored by ATS’ red-light safety cameras are now, and have always been in compliance with both state and federal yellow light timing standards,” the ATS statement read in part.
 “Overall, New Jersey’s red-light safety camera programs have been an overwhelming success.”

 In January, the Fort Lee Mayor and Council of putting out a request for proposals (RFP) for a red light camera program but took no action on the matter.

 Sokolich said Friday that the governing body wasn’t “happy with the responses” it got, but that he anticipates it will take action “within the next month or two.”

 “And I’m not going to deviate from the course,” Sokolich said, insisting that such an enforcement program isn’t designed “to ticket my own community.”

 Instead, the mayor said, it’s designed to make dangerous intersections safer and to generate revenue for the borough, much of which he said will come from non-residents “who are just using [Fort Lee] as a cut-through.”